How much meditation per day? There are many factors to consider when it comes to how much meditation per day is the right amount for you.

 The best way to know if you’re meditating correctly is to take note of your own experience.
 If you’re feeling calm and relaxed, and if your mind is relatively quiet, then you’re most likely doing it right.
 If on the other hand, you feel agitated or restless, or if your mind is constantly filled with thoughts, then you may need to adjust your practice.

-Experiment a bit and find a style of meditation that suits.
+Experiment a bit and find a style of meditation that suits you.
 There are plenty of different techniques to choose from, so don’t feel like you have to stick with one method forever.
 Be open to trying new things and see what works best for you.

 Although there is no one right way to meditate, there are some basic guidelines that can help you determine if you’re meditating correctly.